BurendoUK/talks/README.md

-# burendo-repo-template
+# talks

-This repo contains Makefile to fit the standard pattern.
-This repo is a base to create new non-Terraform repos, adding the githooks submodule, making the repo ready for use.
-After cloning this repo, please run: make bootstrap
+This repo contains slide decks and other supporting materials for talks we deliver.

+If you'd like us to present at your conference or event, please get in touch with @kevinkuszyk or @ChrisScottThomas.